apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Some of Capital Region could get up to a foot of snow as storm approaches**
+**Israel and Hezbollah trade accusations of ceasefire violations**

-You can read more about it [here](https://www.timesunion.com/news/article/capital-region-get-foot-snow-19947771.php).
+You can read more about it [here](https://www.reuters.com/world/middle-east/israeli-tank-fires-3-south-lebanese-towns-lebanese-security-sources-media-say-2024-11-28/).

 ## Requirements
 - Python 3.8